Masterpiece (The Master's Apprentices album): Background

 The Masters Apprentices had been stockpiling tracks since they signed with EMI in 1969.
-1969 began with The Masters Apprentices settling their new line-up and the Ford/Keays writing team hitting its stride, the band now moved to its best-remembered and most successful phase.
-The first EMI single, released in March 1969 was "Linda Linda" / "Merry-Go-Round" and was the beginning of a short but successful collaboration with New Zealand-born producer Howard Gable.
+1969 began with The Masters Apprentices settling their new line-up and the Ford/Keays writing team, and the band moved to its best-remembered and most successful phase.
+Their first EMI single, released in March 1969 was "Linda Linda" / "Merry-Go-Round" and was the beginning of a short but successful collaboration with New Zealand-born producer Howard Gable.

 The second single, the rocky "5:10 Man", released in July, which peaked at No. 16 on the Go-Set Singles Chart and initiated a string of Top 20 hits.
 It was a deliberate move towards a heavier sound, as the band were keen to move away from the current bubblegum craze that their manager and producer wanted.

 During this period, Ford/Keays struggled to write new material due to the band's hectic live performance schedule.
 In February 1970, the second LP Masterpiece was finally released.
 Although something of a hodgepodge—as Keays freely admits—it showed the band developing a much broader range.
 It included the singles "Linda Linda" and "5:10 Man".
 The title track, a live recording, provides a vivid aural snapshot of their live show during 1968, complete with the deafening screams of fans.
 The album also includes their own version of "St John's Wood", a track Ford and Keays wrote for Brisbane band The Sect, who had released it as a single on Columbia during the year.